ShivanshTiwari01/Book-Store-App/README.md

 - Very Simple and Clean UI with two types of interfaces list based and card based

-- Users can choose UI type according to his own wish
+- Users can choose UI type according to their own wish

 - Users can also add info/notes about books they added to their list